wdzeng/the-content-farm-terminator/README_en.md

 ## Bugs

-The plugin may fail since the CSS changes from time to time.
+The extension may fail since the CSS changes from time to time.
 While I could not always keep an eye on the layout, it would be appreciated if you could send me an [email](mailto:me@hyperbola.me) or open an issue.